es-progress/shell/docs/bin.md

 in a single script.

 Default test parameters are provided but you can override them in a params file.
-This file is sourced so you can change parameters by setting new values to config variables found in "CONFIG" section.
+This file is sourced during execution so you can change parameters by setting new values to config variables found in "CONFIG" section.
-For parameter formats check said section in the script.
+For parameter formats check said section in the script (Bash syntax).

 An example params file: